-Update 4/5/2021: This post has been updated since we originally published it in September 2020.
-Several new longevity books have been added to both the main list and honorable mentions sections, and the post has been cleaned up and review ratings made current.
+Update 11/7/2023: This post has been updated since we originally published it in September 2020 and first updated it in April 2021.
+Several new best longevity books have been added to both the main list and honorable mentions sections, and the post has been cleaned up, and review ratings made current.

 There are a lot of life extension and longevity books published every year.